magsneeq/22425065_DSCD614_Assignment1_FrozenLake/README.md

 # Frozen Lake from First Principles Using Q-Learning

-DSCD 614 - Reinforcement Learning, Programming Assignment 1
+DSCD 614 - Reinforcement Learning
-University of Ghana, Department of Computer Science
+Name: Margaret Naa Dei Neequaye
+ID: 22425065

 A complete, dependency-free implementation of the Frozen Lake environment and a tabular Q-Learning agent.
 No Gymnasium, OpenAI Gym, Stable Baselines, or